MissouriMRR/docs/subteams/simulation/installation/simulation_install_windows.md

 Go to the following link and download [Git](https://git-scm.com).
 The installer should prompt you to set up your credentials needed for downloading GitHub repositories

-## Installing Docker
+## Installing Containers

-Head to our Docker download page and follow the instructions [there](/docs/simulation/docker/installing_docker)
+We run the flight-code environment and the ArduPilot simulation in containers, managed with Podman inside WSL.
+Head to our container setup page and follow the instructions [there](/docs/simulation/containers/), then come back here.

 ## Installing Project AirSim